Optimisation as a driver of efficiency

 IVU has been working in close partnership with the mathematicians at LBW Optimization GmbH, a spin-off of the renowned Zuse Institute in Berlin, for nearly 20 years to this end.
 The company develops new mathematical optimisation processes based on current scientific findings.
 The algorithms that the company creates form the centrepiece of IVU optimisation cores.

 This allows you to generate duty and vehicle working schedules that meet all legal and operational requirements in next to no time.
 This frees up resources that can be utilised to, for example, provide additional services.
 Duty scheduling is also more balanced and employees are happier.
-Optimisation means that dispatch managers can instantly respond to disruptions or engineering works and adapt duty and vehicle schedules in a matter of seconds with only minimal changes.
+Optimisations allow dispatch managers to instantly respond to disruptions or engineering works and adapt duty and vehicle schedules in a matter of seconds with only minimal changes.

 IVU.suite’s automatic personnel dispatch (APD) function also optimises staff allocation.
 The system organises roster layouts and allocates them to the relevant employees.
 Depending on the operational requirements, for example, it considers aspects such as fair allocations or balanced work time accounts.
 In addition, the APD automatically takes qualifications, holidays, further training and requests into account – which increases driving staff flexibility.